Charles Thorson

 Charles "Charlie" Gustav Thorson (29 August 1890 – 7 August 1966) was a Canadian political cartoonist, character designer, children's book author and illustrator.
 Thorson is best known as the man who designed an early version of the then yet unnamed Bugs Bunny.
+He also designed the Disney characters Snow White and Little Hiawatha.

 Early life and family

 Thorson was born in Gimli, Manitoba, Canada and given the name Karl Gústaf Stefánsson.
 He was of Icelandic descent, as his parents were part of the Icelandic immigration to Canada in the 19th century.
 His parents were part of the 1,700 Icelanders who registered with the Winnipeg Immigration Office in 1887.
 Politician Joseph Thorson was his older brother.

 Career

 Thorson's self-portrait drawing in 1931 portrayed him as a Viking based on his Icelandic descent.

-From 1935 to 1945, Thorson worked in American animation studios, including The Walt Disney Company and Warner Bros.
-He contributed sketches of hundreds of cartoon characters, including Snow White, Elmer Fudd, Little Hiawatha, Sniffles the Mouse, Bugs Bunny and Inki.
+Thorson worked at The Walt Disney Company's story department from 1935 to 1937.
+He worked on Silly Symphony shorts and contributed to designs for Snow White and the Seven Dwarfs.
+He joined Metro-Goldwyn-Mayer where he worked on adapting The Captain and the Kids.
+He joined Warner Bros. in July 1938.
+Thorson claimed to have created Bugs Bunny "solely by myself and without the assistance or direction of anyone else".
+He later worked for Fleischer Studios.

 Thorson wrote two children's books, Keeko in 1947 and Chee-chee and Keeko in 1952, about the adventures of a little Native American boy.
 He also created the character Punkinhead, which appeared in several children's books and in Eaton's catalogues for many years.

 Thorson lived his life without public credit for his creations.
 His name was never mentioned in associated movie credits, and "rarely mentioned in studio records or in other animation books."
 These creations can be found in Thorson's personal albums that includes sketches and model drawings shared with his family.

 Thorson died in Vancouver, British Columbia in 1966.